Stanley Roseman drawing Trappist monks in choir

 Mother Geneviève-Marie, Abbess of Echourgnac Abbey, in Aquitaine, cordially invited Roseman and Davis to the monastery in 1998.
 The Abbess was very appreciative of Roseman's interest in the monastic life and thoughtfully invited the artist to draw the nuns at the communal prayer in choir and at work.

 Roseman drew the figure in movement with fluent strokes of bistre and black chalks complemented by fine rendering of the nun's face as she concentrates on her task.
 With the combination of chalks and reserved areas of the gray paper, the artist depicts light and shade on the figure.
-Slightly stooped, the woman of advancing years wears an apron and head covering that the nuns of Echourgnac wear in the fromagerie, or cheese dairy.
+Slightly stooped, the elderly nun wears an apron and head covering that the nuns of Echourgnac wear in the fromagerie, or cheese dairy.

 7. A Trappist Nun Carrying a Tray